-The assets and liabilities were valued assuming the company's continued operation.
-In connection with the creditworthiness of MOBOTIX AG and the existing credit commitments, financing risks exist.
-Of the liabilities to credit institutions disclosed in the financial statements as of the reporting date, amounting to €13.9 million, €9.7 million have a term of up to one year.
-Should the credit institutions in the future fail to extend their credit lines or extend them with lower amounts than those utilized, the majority shareholder, Konica Minolta, Inc., has contractually committed to taking over the financing until June 30, 2025, and has provided a qualified subordination declaration.
-The existing credit lines of the majority shareholder, Konica Minolta, Inc., already utilized, were contractually extended beyond the calendar year 2024 until June 30, 2025, and a qualified subordination declaration was provided.
-Additionally, the majority shareholder has pledged another loan of €7.0 million, limited until June 30, 2025, and has provided a qualified subordination declaration.
-The current earnings and liquidity forecasts of MOBOTIX AG include cash inflows, which were prepared based on the best possible estimates of the Management Board.
-Should significant delays in planned revenues occur or further significant delays in receipt of payments, or should one or more of the assumptions underlying the forecasts prove incorrect, further support from the majority shareholder in the form of loans or other external sources of financing, for example, within the framework of a capital increase based on an authorized capital of €6.5 million, will be necessary to enable the continuation of MOBOTIX AG.
+The assets and liabilities were assessed and valued under the assumption of the company's continued operation.
+In relation to the creditworthiness of MOBOTIX AG and, consequently, the Group, as well as the existing credit commitments, financing risks exist.
+Of the liabilities to credit institutions disclosed within the Group as of the reporting date amounting to EUR 14.0 million, EUR 9.8 million have a term of up to one year.
+Should the credit institutions in the future fail to extend their credit lines, or do so only with amounts lower than those utilized, the majority shareholder Konica Minolta, Inc., has contractually pledged to undertake the financing until June 30, 2025, and has provided a qualified subordination declaration.
+The existing credit lines of the majority shareholder Konica Minolta, Inc., already utilized, were contractually extended beyond the calendar year 2024 until June 30, 2025, and a qualified subordination declaration was provided.
+Additionally, the majority shareholder has committed to providing another loan of EUR 7.0 million, limited until June 30, 2025, and has provided a qualified subordination declaration.
+The current earnings and liquidity forecasts of MOBOTIX AG and, consequently, the Group, include cash inflows prepared based on the best possible estimates of the Management Board.
+Should significant delays in planned revenues occur or further significant delays in receipt of payments, or should one or more of the assumptions underlying the forecasts prove incorrect, further support from the majority shareholder in the form of loans or other external sources of financing, for example, within the framework of a capital increase based on an authorized capital of EUR 6.5 million, will be necessary to enable the continuation of MOBOTIX AG and, therefore, the Group.
 This represents a significant uncertainty related to events or circumstances that may cast significant doubt on the company's ability to continue its operations.
 We have used the total cost method for the income statement as we did in the previous year.